I am a trainer and consultant in Lean Manufacturing, Six Sigma, quality management, and business management.

-These 7 stages of SMED are explained in detail below;
+These seven stages of SMED are explained in detail below.

 SMED Stage 1.
 Separate Internal and External Setup Activities

-The first stage of smed is to look at each step of the setup process and separate internal from external activities.
-Internal Activities are those activities that can only be done when the process is stopped such as unbolting the tool in the machine, whereas external activities are those that can be done whilst the process is still running such as fetching the next tool.
+The first stage of SMED is to look at each step of the setup process and separate internal from external activities.
+Internal activities can only be done when the process is stopped, such as unbolting the tool in the machine, whereas external activities are those that can be done whilst the process is still running such as fetching the next tool.

-Do not rely on what should be done for the setup, go and actually watch it, if possible video it so that the whole team can watch it over and over analyzing each and every step of the process.
+Do not rely on what should be done for the setup; go and actually watch it, if possible, record a video of it so that the whole team can watch it over and over, analyzing each and every step of the process.

 Record every step of the process and define if it is possible to conduct it as an external or an internal activity.